defarbs/defarbs.github.io/_posts/2020-04-10-htb-hackback.md

         SERVICE_START_NAME : LocalSystem
 ```

-Now I have verified the path of the binary as well: `c:\windows\system32\UserLogger.exe` I also ran `sdshow` to determine that the user `hacker` is able to start/stop the service.
+Now I had verified the path of the binary as well: `c:\windows\system32\UserLogger.exe` I also ran `sdshow` to determine that the user `hacker` is able to start/stop the service.

 ```bash
 C:\Users\hacker\Desktop>cmd /c "sc sdshow userlogger"